-Whether a couple is purchasing the ring together or as a surprise, it’s important to take a close look at finances prior to establishing a budget.
+Whether a couple is purchasing the ring together or as a surprise, it’s important to take a close look at finances prior to establishing a budget on how much to spend on the engagement ring.
 Consider your income, dept, expenses and savings.
 Will you finance the ring?
 If yes, what monthly payment can you afford?
 You don’t want to go into debt for the sake of getting a ring that will “wow” your friends.

 “Buying an engagement ring is a life decision, which means bringing your shared values into the decision,” explains Jennifer Gandia, owner of Greenwich St. Jewelers in Manhattan.
 “Of course, that means looking at the other expenses related to the wedding and other big life decisions, like home ownership, creating a family, etc. Partnerships no longer follow a linear trajectory of engagement, wedding, home, family, so there can be many big things to consider when the ring is being discussed.”
 That is sound advice.